 Laura Moya, Coordinator of Freshman Enrollment.
 She was born and raised in Costa Rica, but identifies with two different cultures since her mother is from the States and her father is Costa Rican.
 She attended Lincoln School in San José, Costa Rica for 14 years.
 She graduated from Skidmore College in Saratoga Springs, N.Y. in May 2010, where she majored in French and minored in English Expository Writing.
 Upon returning to Costa Rica, she worked in translation prior to LIU Global.
 She has a strong interest in translation, non-fiction writing, art, and film.
 Laura is currently pursuing a Master’s Degree in Translation at the Universidad Nacional.

 Maria Sandberg, Student Services Coordinator & Field Trip Assistant.
 Maria was born and raised in Sweden.
 She holds a B.A in International Relations from Universidad Latina de Costa Rica and a M.A in Human Rights and Peace Education from La Universidad Nacional de Costa Rica.
-Some of her passions includes mediating and photography.
+Some of her passions include mediating and photography.

 Odali Lara, Responsible for cleaning the center as well as staffs the center on Saturdays.
 Some of her hobbies include: music, gardening and medicinal plants.